 Basic Audio Mixing

-This paper offers an introduction to the basic principles of audio mixing within digital audio software.
+This guide offers an introduction to the basic principles of audio mixing within digital audio software.

-The principles of mono and stereo audio are summarised in this short screencast.
+The principles of mono and stereo audio are summarised here in this short screencast.

-Multi-track mixing is a very subjective process that requires skill that is acquired through experience.
+Multi-track mixing essentially the blending of a number of audio files or regions to create an overall mix that sounds well balanced.
 This introductory guide is written for those who wish to conduct very basic mixing of small multi-track projects and who have little or no knowledge or experience of the subject.

-A mix is the ‘putting together' of audio files to create a combined and finalised mix file.
+A mix is the putting together of audio (on separate tracks or channels in your software) to create a final mix file.
 With the creation of a new audio resource, this could be in the form of separate audio files of spoken word, adding background music to voice recordings, or blending in special effects sound files with other source files.

-It discusses the fundamental aspects of mixing in a DAE, such as volume, pan and automation, and what mixing down to mono, stereo and surround actually means.
-This guide also advises on how to finalise your mix within a DAE, the starting blocks of the mastering processes.
+It discusses the fundamental aspects of mixing in digital audio software, such as volume, pan and automation, and what mixing down to mono, stereo and surround actually means.
+This guide also advises on how to finalise your mix, the starting blocks of the mastering processes.

 What is mixing?

-There are three types of resultant file that can be mixed to; mono, stereo and surround formats, which increase in file size respectively.
+The result of a mix is a final rendered audio file.
+There are three main types of resultant file that can be mixed to; mono, stereo and surround formats, which increase in file size respectively.
 Files within a project may be either mono or stereo.
 For a definition of mono, stereo and surround file formats, see the advice document File Types and Compression.

-Mono mixing is useful when only one source has been recorded, i.e. a recording with a single microphone, or when use of stereo perception is irrelevant or not required for delivery purposes.
+Mono mixing is useful when only one source has been recorded, i.e. a person speaking into a microphone, or when use of stereo perception is irrelevant or not required for delivery purposes.
 This could be to keep the file size to a minimum for efficient web delivery or when delivering a one-channel recorded spoken word file.

 Stereophonic (stereo) production uses two channels which represent the left and right output of a system - such as speakers or headphones.
-Sounds can be panned (positioned) at locations within the sound-field to create a natural perception of how we hear sound.
-The two channels are commonly combined to give a stereo file.
+Sounds can be panned (positioned) at locations within boundaries of far-left and far-right.
+The two channels are then combined to produce a stereo file.

-Stereo mixing allows you to create a stereo ‘image' - a spread of sounds - which are akin to how we hear sounds in our day-today environments.
-For example if you were listening to a conversion between two people, it is likely that they will be facing each other standing apart.
-Two single channels can subsequently be positioned to represent this natural occurrence which helps us distinguish the location of each person in this example.
+Stereo mixing allows you to create a stereo image - a spread of sounds - which is more similar to how we naturally hear sounds.
+For example if you were listening to a conversation between two people the sound from each person would come from a different location.
+Two single channels can be positioned to represent this natural occurrence which helps us distinguish the location of each person in this example.

 Surround sound mixing

-Surround sound is a multi-channel format to create a 3D immersive listening experience where the listener perceives sound in a 360 degree sound-field.
+Surround sound is a multi-channel format to create a 3-dimensional immersive listening experience where the listener perceives sound in a 360 degree sound-field.

-There are many formats of surround sound, the most common being 5.1, where the 5 relates to the number of speakers positioned (see diagram 3), and the 1 to a sub-woofer which handles low frequencies from all the channels.
-Many electro-acoustic compositions are mixed to surround formats and can sometimes require up to and beyond 16 separate speaker channels for playback.
+There are many formats of surround sound, the most common consumer format being 5.1, where the 5 relates to the number of speaker positions (see diagram 3 below), and the 1 to a sub-woofer which amplifies low frequencies from all of the 5 channels.

-To mix in surround sound requires a speaker array as shown in diagram 3 above and only the more sophisticated DAEs offer surround mixing features Further encoding software is then required to create the finalised surround sound files.
+To mix in surround sound requires a speaker array as shown in diagram 3 above and only the most sophisticated audio software offers surround mixing features.
+Further encoding software is then required to create the finalised surround sound files.

 Mixing volume levels

-A master level meter, which displays the combined output of all the channels should be monitored and adjusted correctly so that this too does not exceed 0db.
+A master level meter, which displays the combined output of all the channels should be monitored and adjusted correctly so that this too does not exceed 0db, as this results in distortion.

 For stereo and surround mixing, it is possible to adjust each channel to a position in the sound-field.
 Each channel in a DAE commonly has a panning controller which allows you to position the channels output relative to the main output format.